netarchivesuite/solrwayback/README.md

 ## Requirements
- * Works on macOS/Linux/Windows.
+ * Works on macOS/Linux/Windows
  * JDK 11/17
  * A nice collection of ARC/WARC files or harvest your own with Heritrix, Webrecorder, Brozzler, Wget, etc.
  * Tomcat 9+ or another J2EE server for deploying the WAR-file
- * A Solr 7+ server with the index build from the Arc/Warc files using the Warc-Indexer version 3.2.0-SNAPSHOT +
+ * A Solr 9+ server with the index build from the Arc/Warc files using the Warc-Indexer version 3.2.0-SNAPSHOT+
  * (Optional) chrome/(chromium) installed for page previews to work. (headless chrome)

 ## Build and usage
  * Build the application with: `mvn package`
  * Deploy the `target/solrwayback-*.war` file in a web-container
  * Copy `src/test/resources/properties/solrwayback.properties` and `/src/test/resources/properties/solrwaybackweb.properties`
-   to `user/home/` folder for the J2EE server
+   to either the root of the tomcat folder or the `user/home/` folder for the J2EE server.
+   Alternatively use the [src/main/webapp/META-INF/context.xml](src/main/webapp/META-INF/context.xml) as template for a context for the SolrWayback WAR and set the paths for the properties directly.
  * Modify the property files. (default all urls http://localhost:8080)
  * Open search interface: http://localhost:8080/solrwayback